joramot/Leaderboard_JoseRM/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page] (https://github.com/joramot/Leaderboard_JoseRM/issues)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>